 The education and the community mental health sectors use this multitiered system of support model to depict and understand the continuum of supports available for children and youth.
-The tiered models are overlayed as part of a coordinated support system, and young people can move between them.
+The tiered models are overlayed as part of a coordinated support system, and young people can move people can move between them.